-Contracts.
 Fourth, focus on your contractual arrangements related to your health care benefit plans.
 Who is your insurer?
 Are there multiple companies involved?
 Do you rely on an insurer to handle day-to-day operations of the plan?
 Or do you use a traditional third-party administrator?
 Do you work with an insurance broker of some kind?
 Or some other kind of consultant that helps you get knowledge about your employee benefit plans and costs?
 Are you reinsured?
 Do you have stop-loss coverage for your health plan?
 Do you work with any employer groups to collectively manage costs?
 For each of these steps, you need to analyze whether individually identifiable health information is used, and if so, both whether it really is needed and how (if needed) you can continue to obtain and disclose it in compliance with the Privacy Rule.
-You also will need to revisit any contracts that you have with these third parties - called "business associates" under the Privacy Rule (see box).
+You also will need to revisit any contracts that you have with these third parties - called "business associates" under the Privacy Rule.
+You also will want to evaluate how closely you monitor the activities of your insurer or administrator.